Releasing Graph Neural Networks with Differential Privacy Guarantees

-\mpara{Non-Private Inductive Baseline (B1).} In the non-private inductive baseline, we train a single GNN model on all private data and test the performance of the model on the test set of the public data.
+\textbf{Non-Private Inductive Baseline (B1).} In the non-private inductive baseline, we train a single GNN model on all private data and test the performance of the model on the test set of the public data.
 This corresponds to releasing the model trained on complete private data without any privacy guarantees.

-\mpara{Non-Private Transductive Baseline (B2).} This non-private baseline estimates the "best possible" performance on the public data.
-Specifically, a GNN model is trained using the training set (50\% of the public data for the Amazon and Reddit, and 60\% for the ArXiv dataset) and their corresponding ground truth labels in a transductive setting.
-We then test the model on the test set (the remaining 50\% of the public data for Amazon and Reddit, and 40\% for the ArXiv dataset).
+\textbf{Non-Private Transductive Baseline (B2).} This non-private baseline estimates the ``best possible'' performance on the public data.
+Specifically, a GNN model is trained using the training set (50\% of the public data for Amazon, Amazon2M, Reddit, and Credit, 60\% of ArXiv, and 80\% of the Facebook dataset) and their corresponding ground truth labels in a transductive setting.
+We then test the model on the test set (the remaining 50\% of the public data for Amazon, Amazon2M, Reddit, and Credit, and 40\% of ArXiv and 20\% of the Facebook dataset).

-\mpara{Private Aggregation of Teacher Ensembles (PATE).} We adopt the PATE framework \cite{papernot2016semi} where the private node set is partitioned into $n$ disjoint subsets of nodes.
-Then we train GNN models (teacher models) on each dataset (the corresponding node induced graph) separately.
-We then query each of the teacher models with nodes from the public domain and aggregate the prediction of all teacher models based on their label counts.
-Then independent random noise is added to each of the vote counts.
+\textbf{PATE.} We adopt the PATE framework \cite{papernot2016semi} where the private node-set is partitioned into $n$ disjoint subsets of nodes.
+Then we train GNN models (teacher models) on each dataset (the corresponding induced graph) separately.
+We query each of the teacher models with nodes from the public domain and aggregate the prediction of all teacher models based on their label counts.
+Then, independent random noise is added to each of the vote counts.
 The obtained noisy label is then used in training the student model, which is later released.
 We call this \pateg.
 We also used multilayer perceptron (MLP) instead of GNN models for training on the disjoint node subset of the private graph.
 We denote the MLP approach as \patem.
 Note that only the features (no edge information) will be used for training teacher models in \patem.
 Our choice of $n$ was experimentally chosen.
-We observe that $n > 20$ for Amazon dataset and $n > 50$ for the ArXiv and Reddit datasets leads to extremely small data in each partition and low accuracy.
-Therefore, we use $n=\{20, 50, 50\}$ for the Amazon, ArXiv and Reddit datasets respectively.
+We observe that $n > 20$ for the Amazon, Facebook, Credit, and Reddit datasets and $n > 50$ for the ArXiv lead to extremely small data in each partition and low accuracy.
+We also set $n=50$ for Amazon2M.